Battery Run Time

 RC (Reserve Capacity) – The number of minutes that the battery can deliver 25 amps while keeping its voltage above 10.5 volts.

 Typically, a Deep Cycle Battery will have two or three times the RC of a Starting Battery, but it will deliver one-half or three-quarters the CCAs.
 In addition a deep cycle battery can withstand several hundred total discharge/recharge cycles, while a Starting battery is not designed to be totally discharged before recharging.

 The bottom line is… Use Marine “Deep Cycle Batteries” for your lights and trolling motor, and a “Marine Starting battery” for starting your boat.

 Notice: For best performance a Group 27, 115 amp hr.
 Deep Cycle battery or better is recommended.
 While these lights are extremely bright, they require sufficient amperage to operate at maximum brightness.
-If you are using a generator or have an AC outlet on your dock, you can power your lights with a AC to DC converter or battery charger.
-Also see 120VAC lights.
+If you are using a generator or have an AC outlet on your dock, you can power your lights with a AC to DC converter.

 Always use a converter that puts out more amperage than you need.
 The more amperage…the brighter the light will be!

 Be sure you connect your batteries correctly!